 In the hotel industry, the days of hotels only offering guests standard rooms are long gone!
 Nowadays, there is a myriad of room types in hotels and suites around the world meaning that any group size and most preferences can be catered for.
-Of course, variously sized and styled hotel rooms are made available at differing rates which, as a hotel management company, we recommend adjusting depending upon occupancy, time of year, and other factors.
+Of course, variously sized and styled hotel rooms are made available at differing rates which, as a hotel revenue management consulting company, we recommend adjusting depending upon occupancy, time of year, and other factors.

 Room types in hotels tend to fall into categories when it comes to price bands, the type of decor, whether a room is pool-side or ocean-side and many other factors… Images and descriptions of main features and amenities applied to each room category will usually be included on a hotel’s brand website and across its distribution channels.
 With our revenue management consulting services we always ensure that the names of your hotel rooms as well as the look and feel are both a 100% perfect on each channel – a crucial meausure to maximize performance